-- 1) Shall act as a liaison to the External Vice President for Local Affairs and to the Community Affairs Board. - 2) As needed, meet with and advise the Associated Students President, External Vice President for Local Affairs and the Associated Students Senate on all matters pertaining to student life in the Isla Vista community at-large. - 3) Shall hold a minimum of three (3) regularly scheduled office hours per week: two (2) to be held in the AS Main Office, AS Annex, or University Center, and one (1) in Isla Vista - 4) Attend regular meetings of the Isla Vista Community Network. - 5) Work to nurture the relationship between long-term and short-term residents in Isla Vista, which may entail the creation of public forums and/or special events/projects in Isla Vista. - 6) Shall oversee and facilitate the planning of Pardall Carnival Carnival in collaboration with the Office of the External Vice-President of Local Affairs and the Events Coordinator.

-- 7) Shall oversee and facilitate the planning of Chilla Vista in collaboration with the Office of the EVPLA and the Events Coordinator. - 8) Shall attend all meetings of the Isla Vista Redevelopment Agency Oversight Board. - 9) Shall act as a liaison to the Isla Vista Recreation and Parks District, and attend at least two (2) IVRPD meeting per quarter, assuming that at least two are held. - 10) Shall attend at least one (1) IV Tenants Union meeting per month. - 11) In conjunction with the Internal Chair and Treasurer, shall prepare the Committee's budget for the following year. - 12) Attend at least two (2) non-consecutive Senate meetings per quarter to report on the committee's action, with the Internal Chair.

-G) Duties and Powers of the Vice Chair:

-- 1) Shall assume the responsibilities of the Internal Chair in his/her absence. - 2) Assist the Chairs in the oversight of all IVCRC projects. - 3) Shall actively recruit general members to participate in IVCRC projects. - 4) Shall hold a minimum of three (3) regularly scheduled office hours per week to be held in the AS Main Office, AS Annex, University Center or a visible location in Isla Vista. - 5) Shall record minutes at meetings and send out to A.S.
-Administration, IVCRC, and Senate via email. - 6) Shall update the IVCRC calendar and website with funding information, IVCRC meeting times, sponsored projects and events, office hours, and other relevant matters. - 7) Assists Internal Chair in planning quarterly retreats and end of the year banquet. - 8) Shall record and ensure completion of duties and responsibilities allocated during meetings.

-H) Duties of the Treasurer:
+- 3) Shall hold a minimum of three (3) regularly scheduled office hours per week: two (2) to be held in the AS Main Office, AS Annex, or University Center, and one (1) in Isla Vista - 4) Attend regular meetings of the Isla Vista Community Network. - 5) Work to nurture the relationship between long-term and short-term residents in Isla Vista, which may entail the creation of public forums and/or special events/projects in Isla Vista. - 6) Shall oversee and facilitate the planning of Pardall Carnival Carnival in collaboration with the Office of the External Vice-President of Local Affairs and the Events Coordinator. - 7) Shall oversee and facilitate the planning of Chilla Vista in collaboration with the Office of the EVPLA and the Events Coordinator. - 8) Shall attend all meetings of the Isla Vista Redevelopment Agency Oversight Board. - 9) Shall act as a liaison to the Isla Vista Recreation and Parks District, and attend at least two (2) IVRPD meeting per quarter, assuming that at least two are held. - 10) Shall attend at least one (1) IV Tenants Union meeting per month. - 11) In conjunction with the Internal Chair and Treasurer, shall prepare the Committee's budget for the following year. - 12) Attend at least two (2) non-consecutive Senate meetings per quarter to report on the committee's action, with the Internal Chair. - G) Duties and Powers of the Vice Chair: - 1) Shall assume the responsibilities of the Internal Chair in his/her absence. - 2) Assist the Chairs in the oversight of all IVCRC projects. - 3) Shall actively recruit general members to participate in IVCRC projects. - 4) Shall hold a minimum of three (3) regularly scheduled office hours per week to be held in the AS Main Office, AS Annex, University Center or a visible location in Isla Vista. - 5) Shall record minutes at meetings and send out to A.S.
+Administration, IVCRC, and Senate via email. - 6) Shall update the IVCRC calendar and website with funding information, IVCRC meeting times, sponsored projects and events, office hours, and other relevant matters. - 7) Assists Internal Chair in planning quarterly retreats and end of the year banquet. - 8) Shall record and ensure completion of duties and responsibilities allocated during meetings. - H) Duties of the Treasurer: - 1) Shall be ultimately responsible for fiscal management of the Committee. - 2) In conjunction with the Chair, shall prepare the Committee's budget for the following year. - 3) Give a weekly report to the Committee of the current balance.